xm-tech/dotfiles/README.md

 # install all brew dependencies
 brew bundle

-# copy dotfiles to the appropriaate places
+# copy dotfiles to the appropriate places
 make
 ```